bhthng098/webarchive-template/README.md

 # Web Archive Template

 ## Welcome!
 This is a template for a web archive project that automates opening urls in browser windows.
-To download the file, click on the green "code" button and select Download zip file.
+To download the file, click on the green "code" button and select Download zip.

 This project uses the Selenium library in Python to open and control windows.